erikdubois/Themes-Icons-Pack/README.md

 Install via script

 This theme has been adapted to be softer on the eyes.
-Backgroun of file-manager is grey.
+Background of file-manager is grey.

 ![Screenshots](http://i.imgur.com/9pyyWta.jpg)